sebaraneda/sebaraneda.gethub.io/README.md

   _Figure 3: Choosing a Jekyll theme_

-- This step relates to making a static website from _[Modern Technical Writing][1]_.
-As GitHub pages allows us to host our resume on a static site using with a Jekyll theme to create a nice static website page for your resume.
+- The use of a static website is a key principle from Etter’s book.
+Using a static site generator, such as Jekyll, we are able to transform Markdown content into an appealing and themed static website.

 The tools from Andrew Etter's book _[Modern Technical Writing][1]_ are as follows...